6 Web Development for Data Scientists

 • CSS: Controls the appearance and layout

-Let’s create a simple web page that displays a data visualization:
+Let’s create a simple web page that displays a data visualisation:

 1. Create a file named index.html: